 All residency fees are subsidized thanks to the generous support from our donors.
 The total cost to support an artist at Watershed for the four week Fall Residency is $3200.
 Watershed does not require any resident artist to pay this cost in full.
 The donor-subsidized fee that artists are asked to cover is the combined total of the residency fee and the housing fee.
-See below for details.
+Watershed is not hosting a fall residency in 2024, see below for details on previous costs.

 2022 Residency Fee

 This fee covers 24-hour access to Watershed’s state-of-the-art studio, glaze room and spray booth, plaster room, and kilns.
 Artists receive a dedicated studio space and have unlimited use of studio equipment, including tables, wheels, ware boards, slab rollers, an extruder, clay mixers, a pug mill, and plentiful shelving.
 They also have full access to common rooms, and the Watershed kitchen, with wifi available in the studio and housing.